Supernova Shocks Cannot Explain the Inflated State of Hypervelocity Runaways from White Dwarf Binaries: Simulations and Relaxation

 \subsection{3D hydrodynamical explosion model}

-We start from an explosion simulation in \textsc{Arepo} of a double white dwarf system \citep{2022MNRAS.517.5260P}.
+We start from an existing explosion simulation in \textsc{Arepo} of a double white dwarf system \citep{2022MNRAS.517.5260P}.
 This simulation starts with the late stages of inspiral of a binary system of two carbon-oxygen white dwarfs with masses of $1.05\,\mathrm{M_\odot}$ and $0.7\,\mathrm{M_\odot}$, respectively.
 The donor model starts with a 50/50 C/O core composition and a pure He envelope in the outer 0.03\,$M_\odot$.
-This helium mass is significantly higher than the mass required to support a double detonation \citep{Shen2024}, so the accretor is sure to double-detonate.
+This helium mass is significantly higher than the mass required to support a double detonation \citep{Shen2024}, and almost an order of magnitude more than the helium shell masses of realistic WD models (e.g., \citealt{2006MNRAS.371..263L}).
+This is motivated by the need to have enough He mass transfer such that the accretor is sure to double-detonate.
 Accretion of helium-rich material from the less massive donor to the more massive accretor dynamically ignites a helium detonation in the helium shell of the accretor.
 The helium detonation propagates around the accretor and via compression ignites a detonation in the carbon-oxygen core of the accretor, similar to the classic double detonation scenario for Type Ia supernovae.

 The accretor explodes as a Type Ia supernova.
 It disappears on a timescale of a few seconds, and hits the donor white dwarf with a strong shockwave on the way, that travels with a velocity of $\sim 10{,}000$ km\,s$^{-1}$.
 During this process, the donor white dwarf also burns its helium shell and loses its outer layers.
-If it survives the impact and does not also explode itself \citep{2019ApJ...885..103T, 2022MNRAS.517.5260P, 2024arXiv240108011B, Shen2024}, new material (in particular $^{56}$Ni) is deposited from the low-velocity tail of the supernova ejecta, resulting in a final mass of the donor of $0.67\,$M$_{\odot}$.
+If it survives the impact and does not also explode itself \citep{2019ApJ...885..103T, 2022MNRAS.517.5260P, boos2024, Shen2024}, new material (in particular $^{56}$Ni) is deposited from the low-velocity tail of the supernova ejecta, resulting in a final mass of the donor of $0.67\,$M$_{\odot}$.
 While the donor experiences a shock from the interaction with supernova ejecta, this shock is only strong enough to deposit significant entropy near the surface.
 The \textsc{Arepo} model also experiences some additional viscous heating during post-shock ringdown, but again, this is negligible in the core.